Tax Deductible Giving

 The official registration of the University of Nebraska Foundation may be obtained from the Washington Secretary of State at 1-800-332-GIVE or http://www.sos.wa.gov.

 Endowment Fee: In addition to costs incurred to manage the endowment, the foundation charges an annual fee of 1.65 percent on the market value of the foundation’s main endowment, on a lagged basis, to support foundation operations.

 Expendable Funds: Gifts made for immediate support of the university or one of its affiliates, rather than invested as an endowment, are considered expendable funds.
-No fee is charged on expendable funds, but income earned on expendable funds prior to expenditure is added to the University of Nebraska Foundation’s general fund to support its operations.
+Income earned on expendable funds prior to expenditure is added to the University of Nebraska Foundation’s general fund to support its operations.

 Estate Gifts: Distributions from estates, including living and revocable trusts or other trusts established by a donor for estate planning purposes, (collectively referred to as estate gifts) added to the foundation’s main endowment will be used to fund foundation operations for the first 12 full months after each distribution is made.
 Thereafter, distributions from these estate gifts will be utilized for the designated charitable purpose.

 Charitable Remainder Trusts and Charitable Gift Annuities: From time to time, the foundation serves as trustee of charitable remainder unitrusts and annuity trusts (collectively referred to as CRTs) and offers charitable gift annuity contracts (CGAs) which distribute variable (unitrusts) or fixed (annuity trusts and CGAs) payments to designated beneficiaries for their lifetime or a term of years, with the remainder interest supporting the designated charitable purpose(s) upon the termination of the trust.
 CRTs or CGAs managed by the foundation are not charged a trustee or administrator fee; however, unless the agreement provides otherwise, any professional fund manager or advisor fees are charged to the CRT or CGA.
 A distribution fee is assessed based on the realized value of the CRT or CGA at the termination of intervening beneficiary interests in accordance with the following schedule:

 Distribution Value of CRT or CGA - Fee